subreena/Dmoney_Portal_Testing_Project/README.md

 6. Withdraw any amount from a Customer to the Agent (range 10 TK to 10,000 TK).
 7. Check the Customer's balance and transaction statement by trnxId.
 8. Make a payment from the second Customer to the Merchant.
-9. The second Customer checks both balance and transaction statement.
+9. The second Customer checks both the balance and the transaction statement.
 10. The Merchant checks their balance.

 ## How to run this project

 * Clone this repository
 * Open with any code editor / Command Shell
-*  command npm i
+*  Command npm i
-*  create .env file and copy from env.template and set your own PMAT key
+*  Create .env file and copy from env.template and set your own PMAT key
 *  To run this project, hit "node .\report.js" or "npm start"

 ## Api Documentation: https://documenter.getpostman.com/view/12885463/2sB3Hhrh57

 ## Testcase Report: <a href= "https://docs.google.com/spreadsheets/d/1Mb8NAyLgbriY9oHq_eWT3fTnyXP__Lga/edit?usp=sharing&ouid=114143908846834533694&rtpof=true&sd=true"> Click here to see report</a>

-## Bug/Improvement Report: <a href= "https://drive.google.com/file/d/1WsL2NC5cTe9pkodbTX7v1SKUk0WldqB5/view?usp=sharing"> Click here to see report</a>
+## Bug/Improvement Report: <a href= "https://docs.google.com/spreadsheets/d/1ii6YYk6cOE1K-5iUKhQaSBUKMIcy-yPN/edit?usp=sharing&ouid=114143908846834533694&rtpof=true&sd=true"> Click here to see report</a>
 ## Newman Report:

 <img width="1358" height="1161" alt="screencapture-file-D-SQA-Dmoney-Assignment-on-PostMan-reports-report-html-2025-08-31-03_00_22" src="https://github.com/user-attachments/assets/d22758e7-d49e-4c84-9885-5b1a087d8a5f" />